matiishyn/js-handbook/functional_javascript.md

 in JS functions can be in variable, obj value ...

 ## Pure Functions
+for every input it has to produce the same output.
+Mathces one to one or many to one, but not many to many.
+* Does not depend on external state
+* Does not depend in IO
+* Does not cause side effects
+*

 ## Currying
 Taking a function that takes multiple arguments and transforming it to a chain of functions that accept a single argument